-Data may be appended to an existing file by opening it for output with a call to REWRITE and specifying a disposition of "MOD" on the corresponding DDname definition.
+Data may be appended to an existing file by opening it for output with a call to REWRITE and specifying a dispo-sition of "MOD" on the corresponding DDname definition.

 The following examples illustrate how such a disposition is specified under the various operating system environments.
-The DDname of the file is "LOG"; the file name is "LOG.DATA".
+The DDname of the file "LOG"; the file name is "LOG.DATA."
+The DDname of the file is

-CMS :
+CMS: FILEDEF LOG DISK LOG DATA (DISP MOD

-FILEDEF LOG DISK LOG DATA (DISP MOD TSO:
+TSO: